 Ryze Tello Collision Detection

 This feature is not very well discussed either by Ryze or anyone else.
-This isn’t a true obstacle avoidance feature like we have in high-end drones but it still pretty useful to ensure safety.
+This isn’t a true obstacle avoidance feature like we have in high-end drones but it is still pretty useful to ensure safety.

 Here is how it works.